nikolasstow/MarvelQuery/docs/getting-started.md

   });
 ```

-This will return a function referred to in this documentation as `query`, though you can name it anything you like.
-This function takes two arguments: the [endpoint](#endpoint) and the [parameters](#parameters).
-As its name suggests, it creates an instance of [MarvelQuery](#marvelquery).
+This returns a function, referred to as query throughout the documentation, though you can name it as you prefer.
+The function accepts two arguments: the [endpoint](#endpoint) and the [parameters](api-parameters.md), and is responsible for creating an instance of [MarvelQuery](#marvelquery).

 ## Creating a Query